InvasiveH8ter/NASDM/README.md

 # Upcoming improvements to the version described below include:
  - Scripts to produce water quality features (e.g., Ca, pH & DO)
- - Scripts to produce native and invasive community composition related features
+ - Scripts to produce native and invasive community composition related predictors
+ - Background data will be automatically created when creating invasive community composition related predictors
  - Scripts to produce Boater movement and distance to source via road and river network for additional states
 ----